nsc-norway/NSCtrim/README.md

   -s [ --swapped-primer-pairs ]         Also search for reverse primer in read
                                         1 and forward primer in read 2 (non-polar amplicons).
+  -d [ --degenerate-primers ]           Primers are specified as IUPAC
+                                        degenerate nucleotide codes.
   -h [ --help ]                         Show this help message.

 ```